Welcome to Alexandrie

 If more complete metadata is required or metadata about an older version is needed, the crate-index can be queried for this.

-The authors table stores the list of every registered crate authors of the registry.
+table stores the list of every registered crate authors of the registry.

 It stores details like emails, fullnames and a signature of the author's password.